 Leadership can be difficult to gauge and review, especially if team members are reluctant to provide negative feedback.
 Therefore, it is necessary to ensure that the review process shields them from possible reprisals for unflattering reviews of their superiors.

 Planning is another subjective category.
 Leaders need to ensure adequate planning and execution of team goals and objectives.
 However, their performance in this respect depends on other team members, both subordinates and superiors.
-Missed targets and deadlines are obvious red flags but the review process should consider a range of factors that may have caused them, e.g., poor management that failed to take timely action to get the project back on track or a lack of time or resources needed to meet a deadline..
+Missed targets and deadlines are obvious red flags, but the review process should consider a range of factors that may have caused them, like poor management that failed to take timely action to get the project back on track or a lack of time or resources needed to meet a deadline.

 Each organization should create a performance review model tailored to its particular needs.
-Just because Google or Apple is doing something, that doesn’t necessarily mean it will work for another company or team.
+Just because Google or Apple is doing something, that doesn’t necessarily mean it will work for a different company or team.

 Performance reviews require a lot of planning and careful consideration.
-It is necessary to strike the right balance between complexity and thoroughness on one side and practicality and usefulness on the other.
+It is necessary to strike the right balance between complexity and thoroughness and practicality and usefulness.
 Small organizations can conduct performance reviews without making the process too cumbersome and difficult.
 Likewise, big organizations should do their best to make the process as lean as possible.

 Don’t forget to review the review process itself.
-Whether conducting reviews on a quarterly or annual basis, review the most recent round of reviews before proceeding with the next one.
+Whether conducting reviews quarterly or annually, review the most recent round of reviews before proceeding with the next one.
 Did the process go smoothly?
 Did it uncover useful information?
-Identify any shortcomings, address them, and strive to improve the review process continuously.
+Identify any shortcomings, address them, and strive to improve the review process continually.